 Slip and Fall Injuries From Dangerous Conditions

-Perhaps the most common type of premises liability case is one for water on the floor.
-This is the most common claim against retailers such as Wal-Mart, Publix, and Winn-Dixie.
-These business have protocols and procedures for an employee to walk the store every 20-30 minutes, however, the employees frequently disregard that policy.
+Perhaps the most common type of premises liability case involves a liquid spill on the floor, especially in retail businesses.
+Large retailers have protocols requiring an employee to walk the store every 20-30 minutes checking for liquid spills or other hazards; however, employees frequently disregard that policy.

-You can frequently prove with surveillance video evidence that the retailer was not enforcing procedures for an employee to do a regular sweep of the entire store.
+You can frequently prove with surveillance video evidence that the retailer did not enforce its own procedures for a regular safety sweep of the store.
 When one of these stores refuses to produce the surveillance video, it is often because the video goes hours without an employee following the procedure.

 Trip Hazards From Floor Mats And Runners

-The National Safety Council has released a report outlining the proper use of floor mats to prevent trip and falls.
+The National Safety Council has released a report outlining the proper use of floor mats to prevent trips and falls.
 In particular, with regard to commercial businesses, the rubber entry mat should:

-- should go up to or abut the doorway
+- go up to or about the doorway

 - be a contrasting color (dark mat on light colored floors)